Drug Use

 • Prevent seizures

-Benzos are usually taken orally but can also be crushed and snorted.
+Benzos are usually taken orally, but they can also be crushed and snorted.
 Snorting produces a faster effect than orally taking the tablet.
 The effects can be felt usually within an hour of consumption and can last for anywhere from between two hours to days.
 This is dependent on if the type of benzo is short, immediate, or long-acting as well as the dosage.

 • Amnesia